nerohmot/sksd/README.md

 **NOTE:**
-> A 'user daemon' (Contradictio in terminis) although much easier to implement as it is a simpel process with a user's login process as parent, will not do the trick as it will **not** be 'omni-present'!
-One first needs to login to the box ... and how will that work with a head-less device ?!?
+> A 'user daemon' (Contradictio in terminis) although much easier to implement as it is a simpel process with a user's login process (or one of it's ancestors) as parent, will not do the trick as it will **not** be 'omni-present'!
+One first needs to login to the box ... and how whould that work with a head-less device ?!?